kmandalas/webclient-showcase/README.md

 Now that we have these sorted out, let's see which Reactor Publisher functions we can use to get the result.
 You can see the full implementation
 [here](https://github.com/kmandalas/webclient-showcase/blob/8a18b4e4de9c91cbafe824bda96e81a662af6435/otp-service/src/main/java/gr/kmandalas/service/otp/service/OTPService.java#L91)

 * In order to make parallel calls to different endpoints we will use Mono's ***zip*** method.
+In general the ***zip*** method and it's variants return Tuple objects.
+These special objects allow us to combine the results of the calls.
+In our case we get a `Tuple2<CustomerDTO, String>`.
 If an error occurs in one of the Monos, the execution stops immediately.
 If we want to delay errors and execute all Monos, then we can use ***zipDelayError*** instead
 * When these parallel calls complete in order to process the results, chain subsequent actions and return a response, we will use the ***flatMap*** method
 * Inside the transformer Function of the ***flatMap***, we generate a random PIN and we persist in in the DB using a `ReactiveCrudRepository`
 * We use the ***zipWhen*** method to trigger the notification-service only after the DB interaction has finished
 * Finally, we use ***map*** method in order to select our return value which in our case is the data object that was previously saved in the DB